 - Mistakes, glitches, general readability and appearance.
 Simple errors like typos and spelling mistakes should be changed straightaway, but anything you feel doesn’t reflect the high standards of your brand should be removed or refreshed.

 - Age of the content.
 If you haven’t updated your static web page content in a couple of years, it is probably time to prioritise a refresh.

 - Frequency of updates.
 If you notice your blog or news feed has lapsed into only being updated every couple of months, put kickstarting your blogging activities high on your list of priorities.
 (Yep — guilty as charged!)

 - Relevance and usefulness.
-Don’t blog for the sake of it.
 Avoid blogging about things your audience doesn’t care about, even if you do.
 Look at your planning and production to ensure that your time is wisely invested.

 - Meeting broader business and marketing objectives.
 What is it you are trying to achieve with your online channels?
 If your focus is to provide useful self-help resources to supplement your customer service, then you should be thinking carefully about what kinds of queries your content answers, how to index them so they can be found easily, and how you can effectively deploy a blend of blogs, FAQs, wikis and forums to best serve customer’s needs.
 If you want to drive traffic and enquiries, you should be developing assets that support each stage within your funnel.

 This is a useful guide to the practicalities of carrying out a content audit.

 Understand Content Strategy vs. Content Marketing Strategy